berteh/svg-objects-export/README.md

 Export SVG elements to other formats (png, pdf, ps, eps, svg), selecting them  based on their ID with regular expressions.

+Useful for designing multiple icons in single file, sprite sheets, or multi-page documents with Inkscape (or other SVG editor).
+Easily generate low-resolution and high-resolution renders of some of the objects included in various SVG files... and more.

 usage
 -----